pluscloudopen/openstack-image-crawler/README.md

 WARNING! historian.py is meant to be run on an empty image-catalog.db only.
 Run ./image-crawler.py --init-db then ./historian.py.

 As time permits the mechanismus relying on last entry = last version (and therefore last checksum) will be improved.
 This will be someday integrated into the image-crawler as soon as it is smarter.
 Planned features: specifying a time range or number of historic releases.

-## Changes

-### 2023-05-24

-- added version tag
-- docker example added for use in a pipeline
-- improved git handling
-- added more documentation
-- moved from openstack-image-manager back to its own repo

-### 2023-01-09

-- added more documentation on usage and functionality

-### 2023-01-05

-- added ssh_git_command for git (costelter)
-- added branch support (costelter)
-- fixed output of export path informational (costelter)

-### 2023-01-02

-- fixed static path for templates (costelter)